toolxox/gettyimages-downloader/README.md

 # Getty Images Downloader

-Getty Images Downloader is a free online tool for processing Getty Images URLs and accessing available image information.
-It provides a simple, browser-based interface that makes working with Getty Images links quick and convenient.
+Getty Images Downloader is a free online tool designed to help users download available Getty Images without watermarks.
+Simply paste a Getty Images URL to process the image and access a watermark-free version when available.
+The tool works directly in your browser, with no software installation required.

 ## Features